tyme-app/plugins/lexoffice_invoicing/README.md

-# Lexoffice Plugin
+# Lexoffice Invoicing

-This plugin lets you export your recorded times to Lexoffice.
+This plugin lets you export your recorded times to [https://www.lexoffice.de](Lexoffice).
 You can view a preview of the invoice before actually sending it to Lexoffice.